mcqui038/election_analysis/README.md

     - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+The election commission requested additional information from the election audit.

+1. The voter turnout for each county.
+2. The percentage of votes from each county out of the total count.
+3. The county with the highest turnout.

 ## Challenge Summary
+Additional analysis of the election show that:
+- The voter turnout for each county was:

+- The percentage of votes for each county out of the total count were:

+- The county with the highest turnout was .